faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 None found
 ```

-This is an anomalous section because it is supposed to look at the process ID of the crashed process and then look to see if there are any syslog (System Log) entries for that process.
+This is an anomalous section because it is supposed to look at the process ID of the crashed process and then look to see if there are any syslog \index{command!syslog}(System Log) entries for that process.
 We have never seen filtered entries in a crash, and only see `None found` reported.

 ### iOS Crash Report Exception Backtrace section

-When our app has detected a problem and has asked the Operating System to terminate the app, we get an Exception Backtrace section of the report.
+When our app has detected a problem and has asked the Operating System to terminate the app, we get an Exception Backtrace\index{exception!backtrace} section of the report.
 This covers the cases of calling `abort`, `NSException`,  `_NSLockError`, or `objc_exception_throw` either ourselves or indirectly through the Swift, Objective-C or C runtime support libraries.

 What we don't get is the text of the actual assertion that had occurred.
 One presumes that the prior section for filtered syslog information was supposed to do that job.
 Nevertheless, _Window->Devices and Simulators->Open Console_ will allow us to recover that information.